bwmarrin/lit/README.md

 **For help with this package or general Go discussion, please join the [Discord Gophers](https://discord.gg/0f1SbxBZjYq9jLBk) chat server.**

-## Status @ 2018-08-20
+## Status @ 2019-03-02
-This package is is the stage of figuring out what it wants to be.
-It may change wildly or stay mostly the same.
-I am definitely open to input on any changes you feel would be a good fit for this package.
+This package is pretty much where it's going to be, there's a chance of some minor changes in the future but otherwise I expect it to remain about like it is now.

 ## Design Goals
 I find somethings, like logging, a bit tedious.
 So I wanted a way to have a